dstadelman/dstadelman.github.io/_posts/2026-06-08-how-to-use-goal-to-do-more-with-ai.md

 ---
 layout: "post"
-title: "How to Use /Goal to Do More With AI"
+title: "Summary: How to Use /Goal to Do More With AI"
 date: 2026-06-08
 ---